Message from the Program Director

 Our residents receive wide exposure to all aspects of general surgery.
-This extensive clinical experience is provided by our five integrated hospitals: Parkland Memorial Hospital, Children’s Medical Center Dallas, UT Southwestern University Hospitals, and the Dallas Veterans Affairs Medical Center.
+This extensive clinical experience is provided by our five integrated hospitals: Parkland Memorial Hospital, Children’s Health℠, UT Southwestern University Hospitals, and the Dallas Veterans Affairs Medical Center.
 Residents graduate from the program with excellent exposure to all of the key areas of general surgery.
 Their operative caseloads are remarkable in their depth and breadth of experience.

 The surgical curriculum has a solid didactic program to teach basic science, clinical science, patient management, and literature review.
 Technical skills training for both open and minimally invasive surgery are an integral part of the curriculum.
 To accomplish this, we have organized a half-day of educational conferences and technical skills training.
 This has moved the teaching of basic skills from the operating room to a more structured laboratory environment.